GIDOO-code/Sudoku_Solver_Generator_v3/README.md

 # A major renovation will be completed soon !
-　　Scheduled for the end of February 2023.
+　　Scheduled for the end of April 2023.